m1ome/phalcon-datatables/README.md

 In example we have a stantart MVC application, with database enabled.
 Don't need to provide a normal bootstrap PHP file, for Phalcon documentation, visit official site.

-# More examples
-For more examples please search in `site` directory.
-It contains basic *Phalcon* bootstrap page to show all Phalcon-DataTables functionality.

 ### Controller:
 ```php
 <?php